cauIfield/cauIfield/README.md

 OK WELL MATCHING BRACELETS YOU MADE IS BASICALLY THE SAME THING IT COUNTS. - ELLIE.

 SIGHH YOU HATE ME YOUUU HATE ME ITS FINE.
 YOU JUST DONT WANT TO GRT A RING TO MAKE IT OFFICIAL SIGHHH... -NID

+i spent my birthday money on robux dont trust me with buying you a ring. or any financial choices for that matter - ellie